 - Personalize the Letter: It’s crucial to state the person’s name, the position they applied for, and the interview date.
 Without those elements, people feel like they received a bland form letter.

 - Make Your Point: Don’t spend too much time expressing compassion.
 Applicants are anxious to know whether or not they got the job.
-Before providing other information, get to the point within the first sentence or two.
+Before providing other information, reach the point within the first sentence or two.

-- Provide Feedback: After briefly explaining why someone else got the position, discuss the applicant’s strengths.
+- Provide Feedback: Discuss the applicant’s strengths after explaining why someone else got the position.
 Also, note where they could augment their experience to be in a better position next time.

 - Wish Them Well: It’s essential to express a level of professional understanding and a sense you want others to succeed.
-State that you wish them well in securing a good position or words to that effect.
+State that you wish them well in securing a good position or words.